 Furthermore, in the course of this evaluation, additional risks have been investigated.
 Information as to elevated dust levels derived from samples taken from private homes are detailed in Section 6.1.3 and suggest that MCCPs emit from articles in which they are contained.
 Impacts related to these emissions are discussed in Section 7.3.
-Based on the sample data, at present a risk cannot be determined, however given the current investigation of MCCPs as a vPvB83 substance and the harmonised classification that MCCPs "May cause harm to breast-fed children", it cannot be ruled out that this shall not change in the future.
+Based on the sample data, at present a risk cannot be determined, given that MCCP has been concluded to fulfil the PBT and vPvB criteria96 of REACH and the harmonised classification that MCCPs "May cause harm to breast-fed children", it cannot be ruled out that this shall not change in the future.
 This has to do both with the assumption that a vPvB classification of MCCPs would result in the determination of stricter DNELs and PNECs for this substance, but also with the general understanding that continued use of a vPvB substance results in its accumulation in the environment, i.e. in this case in households and could increase the risk over time.